lazycrazyowl/FinancialData/README.md

 # FinancialData

-## This Julia program (in a Jupyter notebook) fetches financial data from Quandl/Yahoo Finance and forecasts short-term price ranges using a random forest.
+## This Julia program fetches financial data from Quandl/Yahoo Finance and forecasts short-term price ranges using a random forest.
-The code has been tested with Julia 0.5.0 on juliabox.com.
+The code is written in a Jupyter notebook and has been tested with Julia 0.5.0 on juliabox.com.

 ### Ensemble of Decision Trees
 Trees:      100